worldofmarcus/project-portfolio-5/README.md

 * Inspiration regarding adding extra forms in Django Allauth form [How to add more custom fields on signup form?](https://stackoverflow.com/questions/68591755/django-allauth-how-to-add-more-custom-fields-on-signup-form)

 # Acknowledgements
-This fictional site was created for Portfolio Project #4 (Full-Stack Tolkin) - Diploma in Full Stack Software Development Diploma at the [Code Institute](https://www.codeinstitute.net).
+This fictional site was created for Portfolio Project #5 (E-Commerce Applications Portfolio Project) - Diploma in Full Stack Software Development Diploma at the [Code Institute](https://www.codeinstitute.net).
 I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for relevant feedback during the project.

-*Marcus Eriksson, 2022-10-18*
+*Marcus Eriksson, 2022-11-22*

 [Back to top](<#table-of-content>)